Why plan chemotherapy

 Before you have each cycle of treatment your doctor and nurse will check how you are.
 If you have cancer that can be seen on a scan, they will also check how well the treatment is working after a few cycles.
 This is not possible if you are having treatment after surgery to kill any cancer cells that may be left behind.
 Some people may need a change in their treatment plan.

 You can view and print the quick guides for all the pages in the Planning Chemotherapy section.

-Depending on the drug or combination of drugs, each treatment lasts from a few hours to a few days.
+Depending on the drug or combination of drugs, each treatment can last a few hours or a few days.
 You may have treatments every week or every 2, 3 or 4 weeks.
 How often you have treatment also depends on which drugs you are having, as well as your treatment plan.
 Your doctor may refer to your treatment plan as your chemotherapy regimen.

 When you have chemotherapy through an infusion pump you may have the drugs